Technology and Community Associations

 Post an electronic newsletter

 An association’s website is a great place to post a newsletter for the membership and provide an archive of past newsletters and articles regarding the association.
-The website posting is easy to access, saves the money for printing and helps the
+The website posting is easy to access, saves the money for printing and helps the environment.

 Post general association contacts and information